Seal Cruises

 CRESL Seal Cruises

-Seals at Shinnecock Bay, February 2022
+Seals at Shinnecock Bay, April 6, 2024

 Join us as a CRESLI scientist leads 2 hour expeditions to view, photograph and gather information about the diversity and distribution of the seals in Shinnecock Bay.
 You'll learn about the different species of seals in our waters, as well as the characteristics and behaviors that allow these animals to thrive.
 You'll hear about the history of seal exploitation and recovery and see these animals in their natural habitat.

 CRESLI Seal Cruises on the R/V Peconic around Shinnecock Bay will meet and board 30 minutes before the listed departure time at the dock area.
-Please do not be late
+Please do not be late.

-• Stony Brook Marine Station, 8 Little Neck Road, Southampton, NY 11968
+Stony Brook Marine Station, 8 Little Neck Road, Southampton, NY 11968

 Once again, we proudly are being co-sponsored by our colleagues at the South Fork Natural History Museum and Nature Center